isabella232/help-7/gitbook/superquery/git-integrations/connect-github.md

 description: Version control queries to your Github repository
 ---

-# Connecting your Github repo to superQuery
+# Connecting your GitHub repository to superQuery

 {% hint style="success" %}
-**Looking to connect superQuery to a repo in your Github Organization?** First make sure superQuery has the appropriate permissions in your GitHub Organization.
+**Looking to connect superQuery to a repository in your GitHub Organization?** First make sure superQuery has the appropriate permissions in your GitHub Organization.
 Read [this post](connect-github-org.md) to see how.
 {% endhint %}

 Have you ever written what you thought was a one-time query, only to have to re-create it from memory a few weeks later?
 Or have you ever found yourself needing a previous version of a query you wrote?

-By connecting your Github repository to superQuery, you'll effectively create a query library &mdash; a place for saving, updating, and tracking changes in your queries.
+By connecting your GitHub repository to superQuery, you'll effectively create a query library &mdash; a place for saving, updating, and tracking changes in your queries.

 Let's see how to set this up below.